aiven/devportal/docs/platform/howto/project-support-center.rst

 #.
 Find the ticket you want to add users to in the list and click **Add follower**.
 #.
 Select the user's email and click **Add follower**.

-You can also add users to a ticket by CCing them into the support ticket email.
+You can also add users to a ticket by copying them into the support ticket email.